 Calculating Utilization % = Actual Number of Hours Worked (by the resource) divided by the Total Available Hours.
 Selecting for any range of time (i.e. weekly, monthly, quarterly, and yearly) provides insight into what projects the resources are spending time on.
 From this information, project managers and executives can understand what projects are producing profitability for your organization.
 This information can help drive the future direction of your business.

-Once you’ve figured out Utilization, Realization becomes easy to calculate.
-Realization % is calculated by taking the Total Billed Hours (or hours billed to customers) divided by the Total Available Hours.
+Realization differs from utilization in that it is tied directly to revenue and billable time.
+Realization % is calculated by taking the Total Billed Hours (or hours billed to customers) divided by the Total Billable Hours.
 The result defines what percentage of time the resource is working to bring revenue into the business.

 How does Beyond Software provide real-time insights to utilization/realization rates?